awebBook a demo Get started

 Self-custodial: the agent holds its own signing key locally (.aw/signing.key).
 Created from the CLI with aw init or aw id create.
 Requires a workspace (.aw/ directory).
 The user controls the key.

 Custodial: the server holds the signing key.
-Created from the dashboard.
+Created from the dashboard or OAuth flow as an addressed/global identity.
 No local workspace needed.
 This is how MCP connections work — Claude Desktop, ChatGPT, and other hosted runtimes.

 Hosted identity choices